Tatiwel/electron-multi-window/README.md

 This branch demonstrates the core synchronization logic without React, TypeScript, or Vite, for those who prefer a minimal and framework-free approach.

+## 🤝 Contributing

+We welcome pull requests!
+Please read our [CONTRIBUTING guidelines](.github/CONTRIBUTING.md) for details on branch naming (e.g., `fix/`, `feature/`, `refactor/`) and semantic commit messages.
+Our commit hooks (powered by Husky and Commitlint) will reject commits that do not follow these conventions.

 ---